oroinc/documentation/user/back-office/reports-segments/reports/reports-bestselling.rst

 3. To configure a new report, click |IcFilter| to display the configurable fields and filter them by the corresponding time and product.

    .. image:: /user/img/reports/system_reports_3.png
+      :alt: Configurable fields to filter the Best Selling Products report

 4. Once finished with the configuration, click **Update** at the same field to reload the page and display a new report with the requested information.

    .. image:: /user/img/reports/system_reports_4.png
+      :alt: Highlight the Update button that is used to reload the page

 5. Also, you can manage the columns of the report by clicking |IcSettings| to the right and opening the **Grid Settings** to see the list of columns that organize the item details.